The Library Collections Move to Milne is Complete! For more information, please visit our blog post.

 COMMENTS

-Abstract is a noun that refers to a brief summary of a research article, thesis, review, conference proceeding, or any in-depth analysis of a particular subject and is often used to help the reader quickly ascertain the paper's purpose. ...
-As a noun, it refers to a brief summary of a research article, thesis, review, conference proceeding ...
+An abstract is a brief summary of a research article, thesis, review, conference proceeding or any in-depth analysis of a particular subject or discipline, and is often used to help the reader quickly ascertain the paper's purpose.

 An abstract is a brief summary of a research article, thesis, review, conference proceeding or any in-depth analysis of a particular subject or discipline, and is often used to help the reader quickly ascertain the paper's purpose and outcomes.
 When used, an abstract always appears at the beginning of a manuscript, acting as the point-of-